aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    ```

 1. Switch to the lab computer, in the web browser displaying the Azure portal, on the **az140-24-hp3 \| Session hosts** blade, in the vertical menu on the left side, in the **Manage** section, select **Application groups**.

 1. On the **az140-24-hp3 \| Application groups** blade, in the list of application groups, select the **az140-24-hp3-Office365-RAG** entry.

 1. On the **az140-24-hp3-Office365-RAG** blade, verify the configuration of the application group, including the applications and assignments.

+    **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+     > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+    **You have successfully completed the lab**